 If your page is set to ‘public’, then you can offer to show the recruiter how your page looks to someone who has searched for your name.
 This will allow them to see the information on your profile which you are happy for the public to view, and will prevent you from having to hand over your password details.

 If you are unhappy to give your prospective employer your Facebook password details, then you can offer an alternative by providing your LinkedIn account details.

-You can state that your LinkedIn account is more appropriate to look at as it highlights your key achievements and career history, while providing information relating to your professional experiences.
+You can state that your LinkedIn account is more appropriate to look at as it highlights your key achievements and career history while providing information relating to your professional experiences.

 3. Privacy protection rights

-If you do not want to cause a scene or simply want to dodge having to hand over your Facebook details, you can simple inform the recruiter that all of your email and bank account details have the same email and passwords as your Facebook account and so giving the password would be a breach of data protection and security.
+If you do not want to cause a scene or simply want to dodge having to hand over your Facebook details, you can simply inform the recruiter that all of your email and bank account details have the same email and passwords as your Facebook account and so giving the password would be a breach of data protection and security.

 4. Inform the recruiter they may be sued